-The 2022 Rate Generator model will be populated with a distributor's most recent tariff of rates and charges, load and customer data and Group 1 balances, as reported
+The 2023 Rate Generator model is populated with a distributor's most recent tariff of rates and charges, load and customer data, and Group 1 balances, as reported through RRR.
+Distributors will be required to confirm the accuracy of the data.
+If a distributor has revised any RRR data after it has been incorporated into the model, this change should be disclosed in the application.
+The remaining inputs will be marked with green input cells.